kekssw/sublime_interactive/README.md

 ## Todo:

-- Better naming of the InteractiveRegions and InteractiveViews etc.
-  Methods and functions are too long
+- Comment the code completely
-- Better comments
+- Documentation
 - Better examples
-- Redraw individual regions without having to redraw entire views contents

 ## Troubleshooting:

 - I've noticed that when you click "Ok" on a popup error message, it'll register as a click again, when the prompt goes away and the cursor is returned to the view.
 I'm not sure there is much I can do about that.
 It will probably be up to the implementor to record flags to catch such events.
+It doesn't appear to happen all the time.
+Presumably it's down to click speed and cursor position or something like that.

 ## Issues / Suggestions: